jyo-fanidam/ai-assisted-devops/dockerfile-generator/README.md

 - Ensure the Ollama service is running before executing the script.
 - Verify the correct model is downloaded.
 - Adapt best practices for other programming languages as needed.
+- Update your Google API key in the `.env` file locally for security.